outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to solution automation workflows

+    - apply reasons not to use structures as a filter of structures to use for a solution
+      - example: the reason you dont want to use just rewards/costs is because if they have errors (which theyre likely to have), the solution fails
+        - identify other structures that can cause the entire solution to fail if they have errors, which make a solution fragile
+      - if multiple structures produce the same results, you need a structure that produces different results as a backup/alternative handler of differences, in case it has a reason to change (find the reasons a prediction function would change, or 'change causes' and apply them as a reason to add a change handler to a solution)

-    - integrate other sources of certainty than 'an update function' with a solution, so it applies:
+    - integrate other sources of certainty than 'an update function' with a solution, so it applies interface analysis to generate a specific solution generator for a problem, rather than the general solution-generator that is interface analysis used to automate problem-solving:

       - rules of optimization & certainty-development like:
         - build from understanding (meaning interface) first, rather than building to get understanding